Raihan-28011/ncc/README.md

 ```

 (``NOTE``: Functions cannot take arrays as argument yet.
 Only local variables support reference.
-global variable reference is not yet supported)
+Global variable reference is not yet supported)

 ## How Fast is it?